- Arts and Design»

 This project shows you how to make round bags for your sachets.
 They use a product that they are selling that cuts the circles, but you can also cut them with a scissors.
 Check out the product though in case you are interested.
-The directions for making circle bags is found at the ZEN of MAKING .
+The directions for making circle bags is found at Red Handled Scissors .

 34. Bridal Shower Sachets

 Combining seashells and aroma beads makes for a very pretty bridal shower sachet.
 It's a great DIY bridal project that can save you money.
 For the directions to make the bridal shower sachets, go to Something Turquoise.